acrn-project/acrn-project.github.io/_posts/2018-09-04-overhead-evaluation-of-vbsk-framework.markdown

 # Conclusion

 <br>
-In this post, we evaluate the VBS-K overhead through a testing virtual device `virtio-echo`.
+In this post, we evaluate the VBS-K framework overhead through a testing virtual device `virtio-echo`.
 The total overhead of a frontend-backend application based on VBS-K contains of VBS-K framework overhead and application specific overhead.
 The application specific overhead depends on its specific frontend-backend design, from microseconds to seconds.
 While for a fixed hardware platform, the average overhead of VBS-K framework is fixed, in our HW case, the overall VBS-K framework overhead is less than 30us which can meet the needs of most applications.

 <br>